 Made up of five clinical centers, the Teen-Longitudinal Assessment of Bariatric Surgery (Teen-LABS) consortium is investigating the short- and long-term safety and efficacy of bariatric surgery in teens.
 Meet the members of the research team:

-Cynthia Spikes is a Site Coordinator for Teen-LABS at Cincinnati Children's Hospital Medical Center.
-Cynthia works closely with Thomas Inge, M.D., Ph.D., and the other surgeons involved with the Teen-LABS study.
+Jennifer Barrett, BA is a research coordinator for Teen-LABS at Cincinnati Children's Hospital Medical Center.
+Jennifer works with Thomas Inge, MD, PhD, and the other surgeons involved with the Teen-LABS study.
 She also works in conjunction with ancillary study coordinators.

-David Allen, BS is a research coordinator for the Teen-Labs site at Texas Children’s Hospital based in Houston, TX.
-He, along with Margaret Lee, assists Dr. Mary Brandt by collecting critical data from the adolescent bariatric patients during their pre-operative and post-operative evaluations.
+David Allen, MHE is a research coordinator for the Teen-Labs site at Texas Children’s Hospital based in Houston, TX.
+He assists Dr. Mary Brandt by collecting critical data from the adolescent bariatric patients during their pre-operative and post-operative evaluations.

 Karen Carter, CCRC is the site coordinator for the Teen-LABS study at Nationwide Children’s Hospital in Columbus, Ohio.
 Karen works with Marc Michalsky, MD on the parent Teen-LABS study and coordinates various ancillary studies.